CRED-CLUB/synth-android/README.md

     ... />
 ```

-## adding drawable to buttons
+## Adding drawable to buttons

 ![Drawable Button](https://i.imgur.com/Bnjb5Cj.png "Drawable Button")

-you can add a drawable to a button (to the left of the text). synth will render a neumorphic pit on which the drawable is rendered. this pit can be custonmized in two ways:
+You can add a drawable to a button (to the left of the text).
+Synth will render a neumorphic pit on which the drawable is rendered.
+This pit can be custonmized in two ways:

-1. by not specifiying anything, synth will take either the `neuPlatformColor` (if it's a soft button) or `neuFlatButtonColor` (if it's a flat button) and compute the gradient colors and pressed colors.
+1. By not specifiying anything, synth will take either the `neuPlatformColor` (if it's a soft button) or `neuFlatButtonColor` (if it's a flat button) and compute the gradient colors and pressed colors.

 ```xml
 <club.cred.synth.views.SynthButton